 Whether you’re planning to explore the rainforests of South America or eat your way through the street markets of Thailand, you can always make your trip hassle-free if you learn how to travel light.
 Lugging around a huge suitcase full of “just in case” items will only make traveling stressful and awkward.
 But this doesn’t mean it’s easy to determine which items should take priority in your backpack and packing light can indeed be a challenge for most people.

 And if you are the kind of person who regularly pays excess baggage fee at the airport because you always pack too many things, don’t worry; I used to do that too until one day I realized that I don’t use (roughly) half of the things I carry with me.
-In this article, I’ll share some of the things I learned during my travels and share my favorite tips on how to travel light.
+In this article, I’ll share some of the things I learned during my travels and share my favorite tips on how to travel light regardless of where you travel to.
 Let’s start!

 To travel light, start with a smaller suitcase